24 May 13

 Chair of BAFTA's Television Committee and TV chief; Andrew Newman explains why he believes British TV is truly great.

 Andrew Newman is Chief Executive at Objective Productions, makers of Derren Brown, Peep Show, The Cube, The Real Hustle, Star Stories, Undercover Princesses in late 2009.
-He has been on the BAFTA Television Committee since 2007 and the Deputy Chairman since 2009.
+He has been on the BAFTA Television Committee since 2007 and the Chair since 2011.

 "When people talk about there being a golden age of TV, I agree with them, only it's not in 1960's or 70's but right now.
 If you don't believe me, simply look at the nominations at the recent Arqiva BAFTA Television Awards .
 In 2013 we considered top quality dramas such as Parade's End, Jimmy McGovern’s Accused, Mrs Biggs and the Shakespeare adaptation,The Hollow Crown, innovative comedies like Twenty Twelve and The Thick Of It, flagship entertainment shows like I'm A Celebrity and Strictly Come Dancing, popular factual formats like The Great British Bakeoff and The Apprentice, bold documentaries like Grayson Perry's All In The Best Possible Taste and The Plane Crash and gems from digital channels like Our War, Dynamo and A League Of Their Own.
 We've had tremendous investigative journalism , compelling soaps and serious insightful news and current affairs .... and that's without even mentioning the outstanding coverage of the Olympics and Paralympics.